risingwavelabs/rfcs/rfcs/0009-batch-query-resource-management.md

 ## Unresolved questions

-Although [this rfc][1] is approved, it's not in stable rust.
+1. Although [this rfc][1] is approved, it's not in stable rust.
 There is no guarantee that all collections is aware of this behavior(panic of abort), and this may be unsound.

+2. Currently the default behavior of panic is aborting, and this is used for health check in streaming engine.
+There are two ways to solve this issue:

+* Add true heartbeat mechanism for streaming health check.
+* Tokio runtime has provided [an unstable api](https://docs.rs/tokio/latest/tokio/runtime/struct.Builder.html#method.unhandled_panic) to customize unhandled panic, e.g. we can stop a runtime when panic happens.
+We can use this to stop streaming runtime when panic happens.

-## Alternatives
+# Alternatives

 For memory limitation, we may use other techniques, such as `try_reserve` method in collection api, or reserves an estimated size before true allocation happends.
 There are some problems with this approach: